 Campbell Dental Emergency – Fractured Tooth

 A fractured tooth is an unpleasant experience that can lead to a dental emergency visit.
-Symptoms may include pain when biting or chewing, temperature sensitivity, spontaneous pain, throbbing, or swelling.
+Symptoms may include pain when biting or chewing, temperature sensitivity, spontaneous pain, throbbing, swelling, or dental or gum abscess.
 Some fractured teeth are easy to identify especially when a large portion of the tooth is missing.
 Other fractures may only be identified through dental x-rays and diagnostic tests.
 A small fracture that is not visible may open and close with biting pressure and cause discomfort.
 Residents of the city of Campbell can visit Dr. Antonious at his nearby office for the diagnosis and treatment of any dental emergency.

 Causes of Fractured Teeth

 A dental emergency such as trauma, a blow to the mouth, an automobile accident, or a sports related injury, are common causes of fractured teeth.
 Bruxism (clinching and grinding) may also cause damage to teeth including fractures.
 An occlusal or night guard may be prescribed to treat bruxism.
 Athletic mouth guards are worn to prevent dental fractures while engaging in sports.

 Teeth that have been treated with root canal therapy may become brittle and more susceptible to fracture if a cap or crown is not placed over the tooth.
 Existing restorations such as large silver amalgam fillings may also over time cause teeth to weaken and fracture.